Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 The _ContractAgreementVerificationMessage_ is sent by a consumer to verify the acceptance of a contract agreement.
 It contains the hash of the contract agreement and the provider's signature as the credential subject and the consumer signature as the proof.
 A provider responds with an error if the signature can't be validated or is incorrect.

-A _ContractAgreementVerificationMessage_ must contain a `negotiationId`.
+A _ContractAgreementVerificationMessage_ must contain a `processId`.

 ### 4. ContractNegotiationEventMessage